ON WOODY LANE

 Dear reader,

 I grew up with fish tanks and birds in extravagant wooden bird cages — a Vietnamese immigrant household indicator.
 For over 15 years, my father has run a bird cage business as a side hustle.
-He’d labor his body and hands to fix appliances all day, yet still come home to tinker in the garage and assemble cages nimbly with his bare hands through the night.
+He’d labor his body and hands to fix appliances in the day, yet still come home to tinker in the garage assembling cages into the night.

-During this transitional period of my life, I moved home and began documenting his bird cage business.
-What began as filming his bird cages has expanded into my own exploration and reckoning with what it means to create and dream.
+In this transitional period of my life, I moved home to pursue a creative career and also began documenting his business.
+What began as mere documentation of my father’s business has sprouted into my exploration of what it means to create and dream.

 This film is dedicated to all the immigrant kids reimagining what it means to dream and for the Original Creatives — our immigrant parents.